About AUSLINE CATTLE & THE AUSLINE CATTLE ASSOCIATION

-A number of Ausline members already have their own very successful branded beef product.
-Fairymount Fine Foods sell their beef through farmers markets, an excellent opportunity to showcase their exceptional beef.
+Ausline branded beef product.
+Fairymount Fine Foods sell their beef very successfully through farmers markets, which is an excellent opportunity in being able to showcase their exceptional beef.

 The Management committee includes a number of experienced, successful producers who have been involved within the beef industry and export of genetics for many years.
 The Ausline regulations allow for a progressive Association that can adapt to its members and industry needs with some very exciting plans for the future.

 The breed exhibits annually at Brisbane, Toowoomba, Bathurst and Canberra Royal shows plus at Rockhampton Beef Expo.
-A number of Breed Expos showcasing Ausline, Purebred Ausline and Percentage Ausline cattle include the Murrumbateman Field day and the Casino Field days in NSW.
-In Queensland cattle are scheduled for exhibition in 2019 at Toowoomba Farm Fest and Caboolture Farm Fantastic.
+At local agricultural shows Ausline Cattle are also well represented.
+A number of Breed Expos and Field Days showcasing Ausline, Purebred Ausline and Percentage Ausline cattle include the Murrumbateman Field days in NSW, and in Queensland cattle are exhibited at Toowoomba Farmfest and Caboolture Farm Fantastic.